wuxc/pywin32doc/md/win32api.md

   - [RegSaveKey](win32api.md#win32apiregsavekey)

-    Saves the specified key, and all its subkeys to the specified file.&nbsp;
+    Saves the specified key, and all its subkeys to the specified file\.&nbsp;

   - [RegSaveKeyEx](win32api.md#win32apiregsavekeyex)